-- · From a facility that primarily treats drug addicts or alcoholics; - From a facility that primarily provides domiciliary, residency or retirement care; - From a facility owned or operated by a member of the owner or insured person's immediate family; - · From anyone who is under suspension from Medicare or Medicaid; - If benefits are sought only because a third party requires that this rider be exercised (as, for example, to obtain or maintain a government assistance benefit); - · For an attempted suicide or intentionally self-inflicted injuries; - As a result of alcoholism or drug abuse (unless drug abuse was a result of the administration of drugs as part of treatment by a physician); - Due to war (declared or undeclared) or any act of war, or active duty in the armed forces of any nation or international governmental authority or units auxiliary thereto of the National Guard or similar government organizations; - Due to committing or attempting to commit or participating in a felony, riot or insurrection; - Received outside the United States unless the initial and any annual renewal certifications are completed by a U.S.-licensed healthcare physician.
-For purposes of this exclusion, United States shall mean the 50 states, District of Columbia, Puerto Rico and the U.S. Virgin Islands.
+- · From a facility that primarily treats drug addicts or alcoholics; - From a facility that primarily provides domiciliary, residency or retirement care; - From a facility owned or operated by a member of the owner's or insured person's immediate family; - · From anyone who is under suspension from Medicare or Medicaid; - If benefits are sought only because a third party requires that this rider be exercised (as, for example, to obtain or maintain a government assistance benefit); - · For an attempted suicide or intentionally self-inflicted injuries; - As a result of alcoholism or drug abuse (unless drug abuse was a result of the administration of drugs as part of treatment by a physician); - Due to war (declared or undeclared) or any act of war, or service in any of the armed forces or auxiliary units; - Due to committing or attempting to commit or participating in a felony, riot or insurrection; - Received outside the United States unless the initial and any annual renewal certifications are completed by a U.S.-licensed healthcare physician.
+For purpose of this exclusion, United States shall mean the 50 states, District of Columbia, Puerto Rico and the U.S. Virgin Islands.